 If you’re not keen on painting the whole room, consider a feature wall in a bold colour; this will still deliver on wow factor, but will be a quicker and cheaper option.

 Perk up the floor

 When it comes to your living room flooring, you don’t need to replace your carpet to give it a boost.
 Rugs can work their magic on a room in a similar way to cushions: use them to add colour, pattern and texture.
+Land of Rugs has a great selection of rugs for sale, available in different types and colours that would fit any room.
 Plush fabrics are particularly great for cosying up your room during winter months.

 If your living room has exposed floorboards, you could play around with colour here too, using paint or varnish to make a statement.